ivgomezarnedo/ivgomezarnedo.github.io/docs/_projects/QuinielaPerfecta.md

 - Calculation of the expected value of La Quiniela.
 - Compare the statistics obtained for a Quiniela with those obtained for previous Quinielas.
 - Easily check the results of previous Quinielas, their prizes and number of winners.

 ![preview](/feature_graphic_3.png)

+### How it works?
+The app shows the current matchday’s Quiniela games with the odds (extracted from bookmakers) of the possible results (1-X-2).

+With this information, the most statistically probable Quiniela is calculated for the number of doubles and triples that the user selects (by default, 0 doubles and 0 triples).
+For each combination (number of doubles and number of triples), statistics are shown that summarise its odds, comparing them with historical data for equivalent Quinielas.

+In addition to the information for the Quinielas still to be played, the app also allows the user to check all the **Quinielas already played**, with their results and information about them:
+- Winning combination.
+- Revenue/Collection.
+- Number of winners and prize obtained for each possible number of correct answers (15–10 correct answers).
+- If the Quiniela had or not some kind of jackpot.

 <p class="text-center">
 {% include elements/button.html link="https://medium.com/@ivangomezarnedo/how-to-use-expected-value-in-a-lottery-ae868726dd1e" text="Learn More (English)" %}